avatar42/Homeseer/README.md

-scripts/MyMonitor.vb|methods for creating virtual devices to be used with MyMonitor scripts/Nest.vb|Some Nest convience methods scripts/PushBullet.vb|Methods for sending messages to Pushbullet as in if alarm set then Pushbullet else announce scripts/Refs.vb|Generated include of device refs I'm using in scripts. scripts/SayIt.vb|Make annuncements based on factors like alarm and debug levels. scripts/Secrets.vb|Where you want to put your login info for scripts to use. scripts/SpeakTemp.vb|Speak the name, temperature and last change time of a snesor. scripts/Weather.vb|Speak weather info converting wind direction and S1CurrentCondition from numbers to descriptions. scripts/index.vb|Used by reports/index.aspx reports/index.aspx|Folder index example scripts/vesync.vb|Control Vesync Etekcity plugs via their cloud API directly, bypassing the currently non working IFTTT interface.
+scripts/MyMonitor.vb|methods for creating virtual devices to be used with MyMonitor scripts/Nest.vb|Some Nest convience methods scripts/PushBullet.vb|Methods for sending messages to Pushbullet as in if alarm set then Pushbullet else announce scripts/SayIt.vb|Make annuncements based on factors like alarm and debug levels. scripts/SpeakTemp.vb|Speak the name, temperature and last change time of a sensor. scripts/Weather.vb|Speak weather info converting wind direction and S1CurrentCondition from numbers to descriptions. scripts/index.vb|Used by reports/index.aspx reports/index.aspx|Folder index example scripts/vesync.vb|Control Vesync Etekcity plugs via their cloud API directly, bypassing the currently non working IFTTT interface. scripts/WMI.vb|Check WMI status object to see if they are out of range scripts/WMIObj.vb|Create WMI status objects for a host